Teach2Breach/stargate/README.md

 - `noldr` - System DLL loading and function resolution
 - `moonwalk` - Memory scanning and DLL base address location
 - `thiserror` - Error handling

-## 📄 License

-[Add your license information here]

-## 🤝 Contributing

-[Add contribution guidelines here]

-## ⚠️ Disclaimer

-This tool is for educational and research purposes.
-Use responsibly and in accordance with applicable laws and regulations.

 ## 🔗 Related Projects